Fire and rescue services

 You must have the following before boarding your flight:

-You're required to complete an E-Arrival Card online before arriving in and departing Brunei.
+You're required to complete an e-arrival Card online before arriving in and departing Brunei.
 This includes air, land and sea routes.
 Transit passengers who do not pass through Brunei's immigration control posts will not be required to complete an E-Arrival Card.
 Refer to Brunei's Immigration and National Registration System Portal for more information.

-The Australian Government does not set these rules.
-Check your passport’s expiry date before you travel.
-If you’re not sure it’ll be valid for long enough, consider getting a new passport.
+The Australian Government doesn’t make these rules.
+Check your passport’s expiry date before you go.
+If you’re not sure, it’s a good idea to get a new passport.

-Some people may try to trick you into giving them your passport.
+Don’t let anyone trick you into giving it to them.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible:
+If your passport is lost or stolen, tell the Australian Government:

 More information: